-The Watertown Municipal Utilities (WMU) utilizes a 3 million gallon water storage reservoir, located at the Water Treatment Plant, for both water storage and as a contact basin to achieve proper contact time (CT) for disinfection.
-The reservoir was constructed of steel, which experienced degradation and short circuiting of the water flow that affected the CT and caused areas of the reservoir to have stagnant water.
-HR Green was retained to design and oversee construction of a new wire-wound, prestressed, concrete reservoir with a steel diaphragm.
-The design included:
+The Watertown Municipal Utilities (WMU) utilizes a 3 million gallon water storage reservoir, located at the Water Treatment Plant, for both water storage, and as a contact basin to achieve proper contact time (CT) for disinfection.
+The reservoir was constructed of steel, which experienced degradation and short-circuiting of the water flow that affected the CT and caused areas of the reservoir to have stagnant water.
+HR Green was retained to design and oversee the construction of a new wire-wound, prestressed, concrete reservoir with a steel diaphragm.
+The Watertown reservoir replacement design included:

 - Demolition of the steel reservoir and replacement with a 3 million gallon wire-wound, prestressed, concrete reservoir meeting the requirements of AWWA D110, Type III reservoir.

 - Evaluation of method to provide a plug flow through the reservoir to achieve required CT for disinfection and to eliminate areas of stagnant water within the reservoir.